dschier-wtd/dschier-wtd/README.md

 ## :handshake: Community

-I really love to connect with others and learn about new things.
+I really love to connect with others and learn new things.
 Therefore, you can find me in the below communities.

 - Organizer of [Dresden OpenSource UserGroup](https://ddosug.org)
 - Organizer of